Announcement | June 25, 2020

 - When coming for fuel, please tie up with the fuel cap on the dock side . . . you know who you are that rarely does this!

-- We are limiting the number of boats on the gas dock for fuel to three.
+- We are limiting the number of boats on the gas dock for fuel to two (2).

-- Customers will be asked to leave the boat and go a safe distance from the fuel attendant while fueling.
+- Customers will be asked to go a safe distance from the fuel attendant while fueling.

 - If we holler at you to back away or wait your turn it’s out of kindness – just like we would talk to family!